 Extension of Coverage

-The term BRICS refers to the countries of Brazil, the Russian Federation, India, China and South Africa, which together count for over 40 per cent of the world's population and 27 per cent of global GDP.
+The term BRICS refers to the countries of Brazil, the Russian Federation, India, China and South Africa, which together count for about 42 per cent of the world's population and 32 per cent of global GDP.
+On 1 January 2024, Egypt, Ethiopia, the Islamic Republic of Iran, Saudi Arabia and the United Arab Emirates also became members of the BRICS cooperation.

 Social security developments in the BRICS countries